 Boil the Mung beans with a cup of water in pressure cooker.
 Cook till the first whistle and then on lowered flame for 5 minutes. let it cool naturally till the pressure releases.
 All the water should be absorbed, drain if it has some.

-Make a paste of the green pitted olives.
+Make a mince of the green pitted olives.
 You can skip green olives if you wish.

 Pour extra virgin olive oil on top and sprinkle some red chilly powder if you wish.

 I like a little lime juice sometimes, taste and adjust seasoning according to your taste and add lime juice if required.
 It should be a balance of flavors.

 I love serving this green mung hummus with a tangy sweet tomato chutney and millet pita bread.